Deosar

-Deosar (Devsar) is a town and tehsil in Singrauli district, Madhya Pradesh, India.
+Deosar (Devsar) is a town and tehsil in the Singrauli district, Madhya Pradesh, India.
 It is also an industrial hub.
 Deosar Tehsil is located on N.H.
 39. It is also a Madhya Pradesh Legislative Assembly, part of the Sidhi Lok Sabha constituency.

 Deosar belongs to Rewa Division.
 It is located 55 km west of the district headquarters of Singrauli and 592 km from the state capital of Bhopal towards the east.
 Deosar Tehsil is bounded by Sihawal Tehsil to the north, Chitrangi Tehsil towards the east, Sidhi Tehsil on the west, and Singrauli Tehsil to the east.

 History

-Previously it was a part of Singrauli state which was ruled by the Benvanshi Maharajas.
+Previously it was a part of Singrauli State which was ruled by the Venvanshi Maharajas.
 Until 2008, it was part of the Sidhi district which was bifurcated to create Singrauli district tehsils, Singrauli, Chitrangi, and Deosar but in 2012, two new tehsils Sarai and Mada were added.
 It is also known as Bijaura District.
 Its headquarters is approximately 50 km from Deosar, which has road connectivity.